davea42/libdwarf-regressiontests/README.md

 ### SUPPRESSDEALLOCTREE

-This tells dwarfdump to suppress it's normal tracking of allocations and automatic dealloc (free) of its allocations.
+This tells dwarfdump to suppress libdwarf's normal tracking of allocations and automatic dealloc (free) of its tracked allocations.
-Used to verify dwarfdump does every appropriate dealloc.
+Used to verify dwarfdump does every appropriate dealloc and there is no memory leak when libdwarf's alloc tracking is turned off.

 This speeds up the test run a few percent, though the real purpose is to allow libdwarf itself to be faster.

-Can be combined with NLIZE.
+Combine with NLIZE for thorough checking.

     SUPPRESSDEALLOCTREE=y
     export SUPPRESSDEALLOCTREE